ucphhpc/SwarmSpawner/README.rst

 Dockerimages
 ---------------------

-To define which images are available to the users, a list of dockerimages must be declared The individual dictionaries also makes it possible to define whether the image should mount any volumes when it is spawned
+To define which images are available to the users, a list of `images` must be declared The individual dictionaries also makes it possible to define whether the image should mount any volumes when it is spawned

 .. code-block:: python